What you see: Florets that are somewhat loose, and possibly turning brownish colors.

 Some report that about-to-bloom broccoli florets can be mealier than their more tightly wound younger selves and that they taste bitter.
 Botanically speaking, that makes sense.
 A flowering plant is deploying defense mechanisms to keep away hungry herbivores.
 Like you.

 But, don’t discount flowering broccoli just yet.
 Some recipes specifically call for it!
 Check out this broccoli flower soup.
+And having eating flowering broccolini, which is pretty similar to broccoli, I can confirm that I noticed very little difference in flavor.
+Maaaaybe it was more intense.
+Maybe.

 On her blog, Northwest Edible Life, Erica Strauss, a chef-turned-urban-homesteader, says that when you cook with flowering broccoli, you’re best off treating it like mustard greens as the flavor will be more intense.
 (Here are some hints on how to work with that intense flavor.)